oracle/python-cx_Oracle/README.txt

 Open Source Python/Oracle Utility - cx_Oracle
 ---------------------------------------------
-cx_Oracle is a Python extension module that enables access to Oracle databases and conforms to the Python database API 2.0 specifications with a considerable number of additions and a couple of exclusions.
+cx_Oracle is a Python extension module that enables access to Oracle Database and conforms to the Python database API 2.0 specifications with a considerable number of additions and a couple of exclusions.
 The time data type is not supported by Oracle and is therefore not implemented.
 The method